Miso powder vs. miso paste | When and how to use each

 It can be used instead of sauce to enhance the flavor of meats, vegetables, pasta, soup, chili, whole grains, and more.

 You can also use miso powder as a soup base.
-However, some chefs say that it is difficult to get the texture smooth.
+However, some chefs say it’s difficult to get a smooth texture.

 However, the kind you buy at a store is basically devoid of any nutrition.
 It has trace amounts of protein and is high in sodium.